House of Orléans: The Regency

-On the death of Louis XIV in September 1715, the new king, Louis XV, was but five years old.
+On the death of Louis XIV in September 1715, the new king, Louis XV, was only five years old.
 The country was then governed by the new king's older relative Philippe II d'Orléans as the regent of France.
 This period in French history is known as the Regency (La Régence), and gave the House of Orléans the pre-eminent position and political role in France during the king's minority.
 The regent ruled France from his family residence in Paris, the Palais-Royal.
 He installed the young Louis XV in the Palais du Louvre which was opposite the Palais-Royal.

 In January 1723 Louis XV gained his majority and began to govern the country on his own.
 The young king moved the court back to Versailles and in December, Philippe II died and his son, Louis d'Orléans succeeded him as 3rd duke and, more importantly, as France's heir presumptive.
 Nonetheless, since his rank by birth (as a great-grandson of a French king) was prince du sang, that of premier prince du sang constituted a higher style, of which he and his descendants henceforth made use.